I will always remember the year 2008

 Education is a complicated issue.
-There are so many variables that impact teaching: like our teaching staff, administrators, school resources, and individual student home life.
-We can’t continue to make the error of throwing money into education without understanding where resources are actually needed.
-We need our state representatives to get involved with administrators and parents to make education work for all.
+There are so many variables that impact teaching: like our teaching staff, administrators, school resources, and student home life.
+We cannot continue to make the error of throwing money into education without understanding where resources are needed.
+Moreover, we need to prepare students to the ever-changing environment of the workforce.

 The tuition freeze on our universities is much needed as parents and students struggle to find ways to pay for college.
 However, the freeze is not a long term solution.
 Sooner or later the freeze will be lifted and we will need a plan on how to fund our universities while keeping tuition affordable for all.